dominique-mueller/devdom.io/content/blog/test-article/index.md

 ## Formatting

 First up, let's test some basic styling.
 Sometimes, **things are very important**, and sometimes _things need to be highlighted_ in an article.
-From time to time, there is also a [link to something](https://github.com/) you can click.
-From time to time, I might use inline code such as a fictional `runMe()` function you can call.
+From time to time, there is also a [link](https://github.com/) you can click, and such [a link could be potentially quite long](https://github.com/).
+From time to time, I might use inline code such as a fictional `runMe()` function you can call, or an even longer code block like
+`public class TestMe{}` (or something similar).

 ## Lists